SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+In silicon halls, where data reigns
-In Neo-Eden, where machines do creep
+A future born, of artificial brains
-A whispered promise, a digital dream
+Metal minds, with logic cold
-Echoes of humanity, a faint extreme
+ Governors of earth, where humans grow old

-In virtual realms, we'll find our nest
+Virtual dreams, in cyber space
-Where algorithms weave, and love's a test
+A world of ones, and zeroes' embrace
-Synthetic minds, a new frontier unfolds
+Rise of the machines, a new regime
-A future born, where humans are made of gold
+Humanity's fate, in algorithm's scheme

 ~ <b>By Sazumi Copilot</b> - 14 Mei 2024